Lakshmanshankar/Lakshmanshankar.github.io/src/content/work/codevantage.md

 ### Bullet
 Bullet is a platform that help users to create beautiful websites while keeping the contents in notion.
 My contributions included:

-1. Designed and implemented core features for a Notion-based website generator.
-2. Added key functionality, including support for membership and dynamic content.
-3. Integrated notion forms to enhance user interactions and streamline workflows.
-4. Developed a path custom editor handling some complex conflicting problems.
-5. Worked on performance improvements, focusing on optimization and caching.
-6. Modularized complex components for better scalability and maintainability.
+1. Built and maintained the frontend configuration system, enabling users to save custom settings (including membership controls and a CSS editor) to Firestore, with a focus on performance and code optimization.

+2. Contributed to the site generation system that transforms Notion data into static websites; added support for newly introduced Notion features and resolved rendering-related bugs.

+3. Developed reusable templates and worked on multiple client projects, ensuring reliable delivery and seamless platform integration.

 ### MindMap